Sirupsen/sirupsen.github.io/_posts/2018-02-02-peak-complexity.md

 title: Peak Complexity
 ---

-With the teams I work with, we operate with the idea of ‘peak complexity’: the time at which a project reaches peak complexity.
+With the teams I work with, we operate with the idea of _peak complexity_: the time at which a project reaches its highest complexity.
 Peak complexity has proved a useful mental model to us for reasoning about complexity; when to step back and refactor, staffing; how many people should be working on a project, and prioritization; how quickly can we move on this today without shooting ourselves in the foot.